Operation Write Home

 And last but not least, my FAV card of the holiday season filled with sparkle and bling!

-It's time for the Our Daily Bread Designs monthly challenge and for this month it is a color challenge.
+Our Daily Bread Designs monthly challenge and for this month it is a color challenge.
 We are to make cards with primary colors.
 When I think primary colors I usually think of Mickey and his friends.
 I have a bunch of the squares from a sheet I had gotten at Michael's quite a while back.
 I left off a sentiment so that it could be for any occasion that a Hero would want to send a note to a child.
 He pops off the page just a bit for interest.

 Let me just start off by saying I have quite a few to post.
 I have been trying to clean up leftovers while packing up the craft space for my future move.
 (Crafting and packing do NOT go together well.)
 This first one is actually on some lovely gray paper not purple-ish like this silly photo shows... hm?
 Anyway, gray has become my new "kraft" as far as colors.
 Love it!
 The flower is a K&Co.
 3D embellishment minus the bottom layer of foam.
 Their foam is very thin but there is a layer under the main flower and it starts to get a bit too thick for the Heroes to mail home for free.
 I just peel off the bottom layer and stick it down.
 Then add lots of Dimensional Magic to the flower for shiny accent.